Efficient representation and approximation of model predictive control laws via deep learning: Approximate explicit MPC based on deep learning

 The previous sections outline two main connections between deep learning and explicit MPC.
 The first one is that deep neural networks can exactly represent the explicit MPC law, and not only approximate it arbitrarily well for an increasing number of neurons, as it is known from the universal approximation theorem \cite{barron1993universal}.
 The second connection is that, as shown in Lemma~\ref{lemma:expo}, the number of linear regions that deep neural networks can represent grows exponentially with the number of layers.

 While knowing the structure of a network that can exactly represent a given explicit MPC function may be useful in practice, we believe that the use of deep networks to achieve efficient approximations is the most promising idea.
 We propose different strategies to deal with the approximation error: a feasibility recovery approach based on control invariant sets and a statistical verification technique to compute safe sets.
-Other works have also studied the stability guarantees for approximations of explicit MPC as \cite{kvasnica2011stabilizing} a tube-based approach is combined with polynomials, the approach presented in \cite{holaza2013} or those described in \cite{borrelli2017} and \cite{hertneck2018learning}.
+Other works have also studied the stability guarantees for approximations of explicit MPC.
+In~\cite{kvasnica2011stabilizing} the explicit law is approximated by a polynomial, which lies within a stability tube around the exact MPC law, which guarantees stability.
+By using wavelets to approximate the MPC law and barycentric interpolation, \cite{summers2009multiscale} guarantees stability by showing that the cost function of the approximate controller is a Lyapunov function.
+If a neural network is used as approximation, giving deterministic stability guarantees is challenging because of the stochastic learning procedure.
+In~\cite{hertneck2018learning}, a robust MPC scheme is defined, which accounts for the approximation error of the learning-based approach.
+If the assumed error bounds in the robust MPC formulation can be validated a-posteriori by the learned representation, probabilistic statements about stability can be made.
 This work focuses on constraint satisfaction, recursive feasibility as well as improved approximation quality while stability guarantees are out of the scope.